-Chapter 70.95 RCW establishes statewide recycling and waste reduction goals.
-A goal of 50 percent was established by 2007.
-No new additional goals have been noted since.
-According to the Kittitas County 2020 Solid Waste and Moderate Risk Waste Management Plan, 2017 recycling rate for Kittitas County was 11.4 percent, a significant decrease from the 27.8 percent in 2008.
+According to the Kittitas County 2020 SWMP, 2017 recycling rate for Kittitas County was 11.4 percent, a significant decrease from the 27.8 percent in 2008.
 Materials that had a decrease in the quantity recycled include cardboard, ferrous metal, nonferrous metal, cooking oil, and used oil.

 The City of Cle Elum does not have curbside recycling at this time.
-Residences in the area self-haul recycling to transfer stations.
+Residences in the area self-haul recycling to transfer stations and there are proposed options and implementation actions in the 2020 SWMP to improve recycling.

 Recycling within the 47° North development will be encouraged.
 Many of the residents will move from areas with effective recycling programs and will expect similar programs to be in place.
 Preliminarily, the recycling program elements are expected to include recycle bins at each central dumpster location for use by residents and commercial operators/tenants.
 It is recommended that the dumpster/recycle stations be designed so that the dumpsters can be removed without moving the recycling containers.
 These stations will receive aluminum cans, corrugated cardboard, glass, magazines, newspaper, plastic milk jugs, plastic pop bottles, and tin cans.
-The destination(s) of these materials will be determined at a later date.
+The destination(s) of these materials will be coordinated with the City of Cle Elum.